All Episodes

 Yeah.

-And I'm sometimes we're excited about going through with the rest of America.
+And I'm something that we're excited about going through with the rest of America.

-They they hate rule of law, they hate due process, they hate uh Americans feeling hopeful and moving forward and taking risks and and providing for themselves.
+They hate Americans feeling hopeful and moving forward and taking risks and providing for themselves.

-And and that's what the left wants to do.
+And that's what the left wants to do.

 And those folks like Pelosi are totally heartless.

-And think about what kind of America does that to uh to each other, to look at trying to how how can we make other people feel miserable, hopeless, helpless, and that way we can get our power.
+They look at misery as being a political strategy and think about what kind of America does that to each other to look at trying to, how can we make other people feel miserable, hopeless, helpless, and that way we get our power.

-Good, good, uh, a good house that that believes in the principles and the concepts of leader people coming first, like our president does, a Senate, and a president that allows us to move forward without having his hands tied on his back.
+A good house that believes in the principles and the concepts of leader people coming first like our president does, a senate and a president that allows us to move forward without having his hands tied behind his back.

-I'll tell you the next four years, Sean could be the most most unbelievable uh great years in terms of our country because across the board, Americans will feel and understand what the American way really looks like and how it feels like a place of hope and second chance.
+I'll tell you, the next four years, Sean, could be the most unbelievable great years in terms of our country because across the board, Americans will feel and understand what the American Way really looks like and how it feels like, a place of hope and second chance.

 And I'm looking forward to being part of that.

-I am uh I am blown away at um how necessary and needed your voice is uh Burgess Owens.
+I am blown away at how necessary and needed your voice is, Burgess Owens.

-I I just hope the people in Utah are listening over on KNRS, and that's Rod Arquet's uh station.
+I just hope the people in Utah are listening over on KNRS, and that's Rod Arquette's station.

-Um, because if they are, they need to vote for you in the in the fourth district, congressional district of Utah in your run for Congress.
+Because if they are, they need to vote for you in the 4th district, Congressional District of Utah, in your run for Congress.

 This is a very, very winnable seat.

-We had good news last night in California, and uh we won two races last night.
+We had good news last night in California, and we won two races last night.

 And I think hopefully a harbinger of things to come.